olivezuo/spring-boot-quartz-mongo/README.md

 * Using MongoDB as the job store so we can deploy the cron jobs in a cluster environment.
 The configurations of MongoDB and Job store are in the quartz.properties.

-* Dynamically change the job schedule by API call

 * Auto wire the service into job class to run the job.

 * No business logic in the Cron Job.

+* Dynamically change the job schedule by API call

+* Pause/Resume triggers by API call